Salvador de mujeres: Plot

 Salvador “El Tigre” Valdez is a successful boxing champion whose career is ruined after he refuses to sign a deal with a mafia kingpin.
 As an act of revenge, he is framed so that he loses the national boxing championship and he is suspended from boxing for ten years.
 Now, Salvador is forced to seek other forms of income.
 He gets a job in a gym owned by Josefina Álvarez, a powerful and sophisticated woman who offers him a proposal he is forced to accept due to his serious financial problems.
 Salvador becomes a paid gigolo for some of the richest women in the city, and he now moves from being a champion in the boxing ring to being a champion in the bedroom.

-However, Salvador's main goal is to conquer the heart of Socorro Alvarez Castillo, Josefina's daughter.
-Socorro is a beauty queen and model stuck in a failed marriage, and he views Salvador as uncouth and beneath her standards.
+However, Salvador's main goal is to conquer the heart of Socorro Alvarez Castillo, Josefina's and Julio César's daughter.
+Socorro is a beauty queen and model stuck in a failed marriage and she views Salvador as uncouth and beneath her standards.
 But with time, she also begins to fall in love with him.
-However, their love will be threatened by Josefina, who has also fallen in love with Salvador, her own creation and manipulation tool.
+However, their love will be threatened by Josefina, who has also fallen in love with Salvador, her creation and manipulation tool.